Grand Festive Sale is LIVE! 🎉

 We’ve covered number plates on this blog previously, but it’s time to go a bit further.

 After all, number plates aren’t just identifiers for vehicles—they represent so much more.
 They represent meaning and status, and can often be identifiers of authority.
-In fact, every name plate colour in India is trying to tell you a story—whether it’s a subtle white-on-black, a self-driving car (soon), or bolder red, white, and green military police vehicles.
+In fact, every number plate colour in India is trying to tell you a story—whether it’s a everyday black-on-white, a self-driving car (soon), or bolder red, white, and green military police vehicles.
 They all are representative of something…or someone.

 Confusing?
 Don’t worry.
 We’ll sort it out in this blog for you.